-This folder is used for automatic booting from a DVD/optical disk.
+This folder is used for automatic booting from a disk.
 The Boot Manager and related files are in this folder.
 There is also a file named BOOTX64.EFI, which is just a copy of VMS_BOOTMGR.EFI given a special name.
 When a UEFI Boot Option is defined that points to a specific disk, UEFI will look for a default boot file, EFI\BOOT\BOOTX64.EFI, and if found, will execute it.
-This is mostly useful for what is effectively the auto-booting of bootable DVDs.